Faisal bin Musaid Al Saud: After the United States

 After leaving the United States, he went to Beirut.
 For unknown reasons, he also went to East Germany.
 When he came back to Saudi Arabia, Saudi authorities seized his passport because of his troubles abroad.
 He began teaching at Riyadh University and kept in touch with his girlfriend, Christine Surma, who was 26 at the time of the assassination.
-Surma viewed the Saudi interest "in achieving peace with Israel" as a positive outcome "not available with the previous ruler King Faisal".

 Assassination and trial

 Royal Palace shooting

 On 25 March 1975, Prince Faisal went to the Royal Palace in Riyadh, where King Faisal was holding a meeting, known as a majlis.
 He joined a Kuwaiti delegation and lined up to meet the king.
 The king recognized his nephew and bent his head forward, so that the younger Faisal could kiss the king's head in a sign of respect.
 The prince took out a revolver from his robe and shot the King twice in the head.
 His third shot missed and he threw the gun away.
 King Faisal fell to the floor.
 Bodyguards with swords and submachine guns arrested the prince.
-The king was quickly rushed to a hospital but doctors were unable to save him.
+The king was rushed to a hospital but doctors were unable to save him.
 Saudi television crews captured the entire assassination on camera.